JimWardle/markdownToChecklist/README.md

 All state is kept in memory during the session.
 No data is transmitted anywhere - everything runs locally in your browser.

+## Privacy and Security

+**Your data stays local:** All markdown content and task progress remains in your browser.
+Nothing is sent to external servers for processing.
+The app works entirely client-side using JavaScript, so any content you paste (including sensitive information) never leaves your device.

+**No tracking or analytics:** The application doesn't collect usage data, track user behavior, or communicate with external services beyond loading the initial page and the markdown parsing library.

 ## Development context

 This started as a quick solution to make Teams bot certificate expiry reports more manageable.
 The problem was having long markdown dumps that were impossible to work through systematically in text editors.